dcl-github-foundations/examples/git-crash-course/readme.md

+> All of the below was taken from andrew brown as part of a training course.
+All rights below to him

 ## Git Hidden Folder

 There is a hidden folder called `.git` which tells you that our project is a git repo.